 Were You Exposed to Asbestos Through Work as an Aircraft Mechanic?

-If you are an aircraft mechanic who worked on planes in the years before the 1980s, there is a very strong possibility that you were frequently exposed to asbestos in aircraft parts and supplies, and you may have been exposed to legacy asbestos in planes for years after.
-Because asbestos-related diseases have such a long latency period, even those who seem healthy are still at risk for being diagnosed with malignant mesothelioma in the future, as it can take fifty or sixty years for this aggressive form of cancer to begin to manifest symptoms.
+Because asbestos-related diseases have a very long latency period, even those who seem healthy are still at risk for being diagnosed with malignant mesothelioma in the future, as it can take fifty or sixty years for this aggressive form of cancer to begin to manifest symptoms.

-To ensure that you’re able to pursue the option for justice that best suits your needs, make sure you reach out to a mesothelioma lawyer as soon as possible after your diagnosis.
+Reach out to a mesothelioma lawyer as soon as possible after your diagnosis.
 Though you may be uncertain about whether you want to pursue legal action, they will provide you with the information you need and make sure you’re aware of the deadline – known as a statute of limitations – for taking action.
 Speaking to a mesothelioma attorney won’t cost you anything and will help you make an informed decision.

 References

-- Oracle Asbestos.
-(N.D.).
+- Oracle Asbestos. (n.d.).
 The Risks and Challenges of Asbestos Removal in the Aviation Sector.

-Retrieved from: https://www.oracleasbestos.com/blog/removals/asbestos-removal-in-the-aviation-sector/ - Asbestos-Surveys.
-(N.D.)
+Retrieved from: https://www.oracleasbestos.com/blog/removals/asbestos-removal-in-the-aviation-sector/ - Asbestos-Surveys. (n.d.)
 How Did World War II Impact the Use of Asbestos?
 A Historical Perspective.

-Retrieved from: https://academic.oup.com/occmed/article/65/1/6/1433284 - Health News Florida.
-(September 7, 2017.).
+Retrieved from: https://academic.oup.com/occmed/article/65/1/6/1433284 - The News Service of Florida.
+(2017, September 7.).
 Court Upholds $9M Verdict in Asbestos Case.

-Retrieved from: https://health.wusf.usf.edu/health-news-florida/2017-09-07/court-upholds-9m-verdict-in-asbestos-case
+Retrieved from: https://www.wlrn.org/2017-09-07/court-upholds-9m-verdict-in-asbestos-case

 Terri Heimann Oppenheimer